• Skip to primary navigation

 Instructions

-• In a bowl, add Greek yogurt, Dijon mustard, salt, pepper, garlic powder, and dill weed.
+• To a medium bowl, add Greek yogurt, Dijon mustard, salt, pepper, garlic powder, and dill weed.
 Stir to combine.

 • Add tuna, peas, red onion, and bell pepper.
 Toss to coat.